jmestret/SQANTI-SIM/README.md

   <img src="https://github.com/jorgemt98/SQANTI-SIM/blob/main/docs/sqantisim_logo.png">
 </p>

-# SQANTI-SIM
+***

-**SQANTI-SIM** is a simulator of controlled novelty and degradation of transcripts sequenced by long reads.
-SQANTI-SIM is a wrapper tool for RNA-Seq long-reads simulators such as [IsoSeqSim](https://github.com/yunhaowang/IsoSeqSim) and [NanoSim](https://github.com/bcgsc/NanoSim) (formerly Trans-NanoSim) to simulate transcripts based on the SQANTI3 structural categories ([publication](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5848618/) and [code repository](https://github.com/ConesaLab/SQANTI3)).
+*SQANTI-SIM* is a simulator of controlled novelty and degradation of transcripts sequenced by long reads.
+It is a wrapper tool for RNA-Seq long-reads simulators such as [IsoSeqSim](https://github.com/yunhaowang/IsoSeqSim) and [NanoSim](https://github.com/bcgsc/NanoSim) (formerly Trans-NanoSim) to simulate transcripts based on the SQANTI3 structural categories ([publication](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5848618/) and [code repository](https://github.com/ConesaLab/SQANTI3)).

 The aim of SQANTI-SIM is to simulate novel and degradated transcripts in a controlled way using as ground-truth real transcripts in the reference annotation that fit the description of the different SQANTI3 structural categories.